lourod1987/Final-Frontierv2/README.md

     * Down arrow key moves player down.
     * Right arrow key moves player right.

-Note: current set up only allows a single button to be registered at anyone time.
+Note: current set up only allows a single button to be registered at any one time.

 # Bug / Crash workarounds
     * Don't fire laser bullets too quickly and it should avoid the game crashing.